 - Oil is not required, but a little goes a long way for getting your tofu extra crispy.

 - Use a non-stick or lined baking sheet to prevent the tofu cubes from sticking.
+See my favorites here.

 Nutrition

-This information is provided as a courtesy and is an ESTIMATE only.
-Varying factors such as product types or brands purchased can change the nutritional information in any given recipe.
+This information is provided as a courtesy and is only an estimate.
+Nutritional values may vary depending on factors such as product types and brands used.

 Molly K says